 format.
 WDZ began around 1970 airing "Olde

 Golde."
-I was totally new with automated radio at the time,
+I was totally new with automated radio at

 and even though it got my attention with it's "canned" sound, the music